 - Improvement of innate perceptual skills; understanding the utility of objects, basic problem solving skills, decision making and making chooses and memories.

 - Infants learn to vocalize sounds, follows objects with eyes, responds to rhythm and music, develop visually directed reaching.

-- Explores the world with eyes, ears, hands, feet and mouth, enjoys creating an effect in the environment by own actions.
+- They explore the world with eyes, ears, hands, feet and mouth, enjoys creating an effect in the environment by own actions.